JoshWelsh/ardupilot_wiki/common/source/docs/common-hitec-uavcan-servos.rst

        :width: 450px

 3. In the “SERVO Configuration” area in the top right section of the app, press [All] to select all the check boxes on that tab, and press the [READ] button to read those values from the servo in to the app
-4. Next we’re going to enter some configurations for this servo.
-Let’s assume that this servo will be “Servo 2” in ArduPilot.
-Let’s also assume ArduPilot is on the bus as Node ID 10, which is ArduPilot's default UAVCAN configuration.
+4. The next step is to enter some configurations for this servo.
+For the purposes of this exercise, this documentation assumes this servo will be “Servo 2” in ArduPilot.
+It will also assume ArduPilot is on the bus as Node ID 10, which is ArduPilot's default UAVCAN configuration.
 These instructions also assume you want a data stream rate of 50Hz but you can change this to suit your requirements.
 -    Check the checkbox for CAN/Node ID, enter "10" in the text field, and press [SET] next to it
 -    Check the checkbox for SERVO ID, enter "2" in the text field (if you are configuring for a different servo number, this is where you set that value), and press [SET] next to it
 -    check the checkbox for Stream Mode, select the pull down to enable streaming, and press the [SET] button next to it